Healthcare Radical ReinventionOctober 23, 2021 2023-09-04 10:44

 Likewise, doctors don’t necessarily need to be present in the traditional consultation rooms of hospitals to help their patients.
 Thus, high profile MBA courses like MBA in Healthcare Management prepare professionals to deal with the diverse nature of today’s healthcare field.

-Recent initiatives around the world to digitize patient records will have a tremendous effect on how healthcare workers access and assess data.
-As of 2016, the health sector recorded about 900% increase in health data.
+Recent initiatives around the world to digitize patient records will have a huge effect on how healthcare workers access and assess data.
+As of 2016, the health sector recorded about a 900% increase in health data on the whole.
 Today, the push toward a more connected data ecosystem for healthcare providers is swiftly becoming a reality.

-With this, there’s the promise of a better understanding of background information of patients, easier and faster healthcare delivery, and improved diagnosis.
+With this, the future of healthcare enhances.
+There’s the promise of a better understanding of the background information of patients.
+Also, easier and faster healthcare delivery and improved diagnosis are two more benefits.
 One innovation to actively lend a hand to this kind of data ecosystem is the improved data-sharing system and more connected devices through the Internet of Things (IoT).

-In a recent study by West Health-Gallup, about one out of every four patients avoided looking for medical care as a result of high costs.
-Consequently, new models of care deliver like the direct-to-consumer approach are gaining popularity among patients.
-These models help solve issues like lack of access and patient aversion to professional healthcare workers.
+A study by West Health-Gallup states that about one out of every four patients avoided looking for medical care as a result of high costs.
+Thus, new models of care deliver like the direct-to-consumer approach are gaining popularity among patients.
+These models help solve issues like lack of access and patient objection to professional healthcare workers.

-It’s no surprise that many patients now prefer self-manage and a certain level of personalization in their healthcare treatments.
-New inventions in digital experiences of self-managed and wellness services target this patient demographic in an attempt to meet their needs through offerings like self-administered testing and democratisation of healthcare knowledge.
+It’s no surprise that many patients now prefer self-management.
+They also opt for a certain level of personalization in their treatment protocol.
+New inventions in digital experiences of self-management and wellness services target this patient demographic.
+The aim here is to meet their needs through offerings like self-administered testing and democratization of healthcare knowledge.

-In a recent study conducted by Connected Medicine, reports indicated that 62% of healthcare facilities admitted being slow to drive innovation.
-On the other hand, only 48 hospitals involved in the study felt they had the mechanisms in place to promote innovation.
+Connected Medicine reports indicate that 62% of healthcare facilities are slow to drive innovation.
+In other news, only 48 hospitals in the survey had the mechanisms in place to promote innovation.

-With the ever-increasing need for data-sharing, modernized solutions, remote and self-management, providers had to reinvent many aspects of their administration to meet the changing demands.
+The need for data-sharing, modern solutions and remote and self-management services is ever-increasing.
+In an effort to meet these changing demands, providers reinvented many aspects of their administration.
 The use of emerging technologies like Artificial Intelligence (AI) and machine learning has become a necessity.
-Hence, high-end MBA courses like some MBA in Healthcare Management degree teach learners these topics.
+Hence, an MBA course like an MBA in Healthcare Management from Lincoln University of Business and Management teaches learners these topics.

-The healthcare industry like many others will have to change it’s approach to patient satisfaction and retention if it is to remain relevant in the grand scheme of things.
-Ultimately this means seeking the right training for workers and adopting a consumer-centric approach.
+The healthcare industry, like many others, will have to change its approach to patient satisfaction and retention if it is to remain relevant in the grand scheme of things.
+All in all, this means seeking the right training for workers and embracing a consumer-centric approach.